symonk/log-analyse/README.md

 ## Quick start

-`log-analyse` by default will look for a configuration file in `~/.loganalyse/loganalyse.yaml`, however you can provide an explicit absolute path to a yaml file via the `-c` file.
+`log-analyse` by default will look for a configuration file in `~/.loganalyse/loganalyse.yaml`, however you can provide an explicit absolute path to a yaml file via the `--config` file.

 An example of the current configuration (changing rapidly):